Exploring Unknown Social Networks for Discovering Hidden Nodes: Literature Review

 The study of target-node discovery problems in unknown graphs, which combines node-label estimation and graph exploration, represents a pioneering and challenging new problem.
 While this topic has been the subject of fewer studies to date than have graph exploration and label estimation individually, several pioneering studies have been conducted~\cite{murai2018selective,wang2020heterogeneous,morales2021selective}.
 Murai et~al.~\shortcite{murai2018selective} addressed a similar problem to the present target-node discovery in unknown graphs; they constructed classifiers to predict node attributes from the partially revealed graph structure through exploration and proposed the D$^3$TS strategy, which determines the nodes for exploration based on the predictions of the classifiers, and our study builds on theirs.
 Furthermore, Morales et~al.~\shortcite{morales2021selective} proposed a target-node discovery method using deep reinforcement learning, and Wang et~al.~\shortcite{wang2020heterogeneous} introduced a method for discovering target nodes in heterogeneous networks composed of multiple types of nodes and links.
 However, these previous studies of target-node discovery in unknown graphs assumed either implicitly or explicitly that the target nodes are close to each other in the graph.
 Previous studies have examined target-node discovery in unknown graphs through tasks such as identifying nodes belonging to specific categories in networks like research papers or Wikipedia articles, discovering nodes belonging to particular communities in online social networks or researcher networks, and finding donors of successful projects in crowdfunding platforms~\cite{murai2018selective}.
 In these cases, the correlation between adjacent nodes could be leveraged, as the target nodes are often in close proximity within the network.
 In contrast, our study extends the target-node discovery problem to more complex tasks, such as peripheral-node detection and influencer identification, where such proximity assumptions may not hold.

-\begin{itemize} \item We address three new, challenging hidden-node discovery problems in unknown graphs that can be approached using the target-node discovery framework.
+Following on from these previous studies, our main contributions are as follows. \begin{itemize} \item We address three new, challenging hidden-node discovery problems in unknown graphs that can be approached using the target-node discovery framework.
 As mentioned above, previous research has assumed that target nodes are similar and located close to each other on the graph~\cite{murai2018selective,morales2021selective}.
 In such problem settings, the network correlation--that ``the neighbors of a target node are likely to also be target nodes''--can be leveraged to discover target nodes even in unknown graphs.
 However, this study tackles various types of hidden-node discovery tasks, including more challenging problems where this correlation does not hold.
 We aim to clarify the effectiveness of the target-node discovery framework proposed by Murai et al.~\shortcite{murai2018selective} in addressing these different types of hidden-node discovery tasks.

 \item We extend the framework of Murai et~al.~\shortcite{murai2018selective} by incorporating node embeddings~\cite{Rossi18:TKDE} to obtain node features for constructing classifiers.
 While Murai et~al.~\shortcite{murai2018selective} relied on basic graph features such as node degree and the number of adjacent target nodes, our study demonstrates the effectiveness of node embeddings---which have gained attention for their efficacy in label estimation problems---in target-node discovery tasks.